willdalh/ml-course/README.md

 - In the browser, choose any of the notebooks from the project structure.

 #### Alternative 2: Jupyter Notebook in VSCode (Docker devcontainer)
 The repository contains the necessary configuration files for running a dev-container in VSCode.
-Start by installing the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+Start by installing the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, and make sure that Docker Daemon is running.
 After that, open this repository in a new window.
-VSCode will then prompt you to select between the following `devcontainer.json` files:
+VSCode will then prompt you to select between two `devcontainer.json` files:

 ![dev containers to choose from](./res/devcontainers.png)

-By standard, you should choose `ml-course`.
+**By standard, you should choose `ml-course`**.
 If you have a NVIDIA GPU installed, select `ml-course-nvidia-gpu`.

 The dev-container will build and automatically open.

 ### Running in the cloud (Google Colab)
 If your computer does not have a dedicated graphics card installed, but you want to test the code with a GPU, you can run it through Google Colab.
 You need a Google account for this, but the service is free at restricted performance.

-Unfortunately, Google Colab does not easily allow for opening a project with multiple notebooks, instead each of them must be opened individually.
+Unfortunately, Google Colab does not easily allow for opening a project with multiple notebooks.
+Each of them must instead be opened individually.
 Below are links to the notebooks organized by parts.

 - Part 1 - Tensors